 Momma’s Lasagna (found on page 225 in Seriously Good Freezer Meals)

 - Crockpot pinto beans (eat for dinner the night you cook, freeze the rest)

 - Meatloaf with BBQ sauce

 - Always put your freezer meals in containers that can be used in the oven or microwave.
 You do not want the recipient of your gift to have to do dishes after your meal!
 With that being said, also make sure the container can be thrown away and do not ask that it be returned to you.

 - Label the container so that there is no confusion as to what is inside.
 You may even want to list the ingredients just in case an in-law or visitor may eat the food as well.

 - Include cooking/warming instructions for easy preparation.

 Karrie lives and blogs out of eastern Washington.
 She enjoys all the different seasons and being outdoors.
 Karrie has four amazing kids who keep her running around and steal her heart.
-Her site happymoneysaver.com helps her readers find delicious recipes, learn ways to live life to the fullest while on a budget, make things from scratch, and learn to try and try again when things occasionally go wrong.
-Karrie’s unique and inventive ideas keep her readers cooking in the kitchen and laughing along with her funny adventures.
+Her site happymoneysaver.com helps her readers find delicious recipes, learn ways to live life to the fullest while on a budget, make things from scratch, and learn to try again when things occasionally go wrong.
+Karrie’s unique ideas keep her readers cooking in the kitchen and laughing along with her funny adventures.

 Seriously Good Freezer Meals is full of Karrie’s own tried-and-true freezer-meal recipes.
 As soon as she started posting freezer meal recipes on her blog her readers instantly fell in love.
 They were hungry for a whole freezer meal cookbook full of Karrie’s best freezer meal recipes and continually asked her to write a cookbook.
 Karrie finally relented and here are the delicious results of all her hard work!